 Everyone looked stunned.
 As Feluda swiftly reached-out and pulled the disguise off-of Pramod Shukla’s face as he revealed the truth.

-I knew everyone wondered where old Mr. Shukla was, so did I.
+I knew everyone was wondering where old Mr. Shukla was, and so was I.

 Feluda continued, “You got me thinking how could a man forget about all about his keys and not remember any of the combination.
 You also didn’t know where to look if you have written these somewhere.
 It could only be if you never knew them let alone forgetting.
 To add flavor to all this, as Radhemohan Shukla, you talked about Pramod’s and Nishant’s childhood; of course you didn’t forget any details for it was your own childhood.
 It struck me again.
 I however had to confirm my suspicion so that evening I went to see around the house and pond.
 There was a trodden path leading from your house to the pond which was not a common one but this could be an exception as they happen all the time, but while looking around near pond, I found the bunch of keys that Radhemohan kept with him all the time.
 I presume something had happened near that pond and Radhemohan’s key fell into bushes.
 You got the bruises and broke your leg during this incident which you have no choice other than telling us about it.”